ShwetaNagre/MIP_ORACLE/README.md

 # Requirements
-Standalone nucleotide BLAST with the nt database.
+Nucleotide BLAST with the nt database.

 Python 3.0 and the following python packages:
 1. pandas